SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/development/development.md

 ## Managing the logfiles
   - during the summer/fall of 2022 the size of the logfiles was greatly reduced
   - we decided the only file we really need to preserve is /daq/log/DAQInterface_partition1.log .
-The SLAM group is helping us to arrange it
+The SLAM group is helping us to arrange it [done early 2023]
+  - still needed: increasing debug level of some of the trigger messages

 ## Automatic e-mail/slack notifications in case of DAQ issues requireing prompt attention
 - https://github.com/art-daq/artdaq_mfextensions/blob/develop/mfextensions/Destinations/SMTP_mfPlugin.cc